New 2021 McLaren Artura supercar gets plug-in hybrid V6 power

 The new McLaren Artura combines a 3.0-litre twin-turbo V6 with a plug-in hybrid system to develop 671bhp and 720Nm of torque

-The new model debuts a host of new technologies, not least a whole new platform, dubbed MCLA – McLaren Carbon Lightweight Architecture – which the company says is stronger, safer and lighter than the previous carbon fibre tubs.
+The new platform is dubbed MCLA – McLaren Carbon Lightweight Architecture – which the company says is stronger, safer and lighter than the previous carbon fibre tubs.
 MCLA will be built at the company’s new facility in South Yorkshire.

 At the heart of Artura is a new 3.0-litre twin-turbo V6 engine offering 577bhp and 585Nm of torque.
 It’s boosted by 94bhp from the plug-in hybrid system; an electric motor powered by a 7.4kWh battery, which allows the car to be driven on electric power alone for up to 19 miles.
 Total combined outputs are 671bhp and 720Nm.